ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/sony-bluetooth-wireless-headphones.markdown

 bg-image-third: "https://assets.expresslyapp.com/asset-a0a9b44a-458b-40fb-a21b-52179347463d.jpg"
 section1-content: "<p>Wirelessly stream your favourite tracks with Bluetooth.
 Pair\
   \ your smartphone or tablet with these Bluetooth-enabled headphones and you can\
-  \ enjoy your music and even control playlists and volume right from your device.</p>\r\
+  \ enjoy your music and even control playlists and volume right from your device.</p>\n\
-  \n<p>Why wait when you could be listening?
+  <p>Why wait when you could be listening?
 Plug in your headphones via the supplied\
-  \ USB cable and get up to ten hours of playback from only one hour of charging.</p>"
+  \ USB cable and get up to ten hours of playback from only one hour of charging.</p>\n"
 section2-content: "<p>Listen longer with 30 hours’ wireless playback!
 Keep your tunes\
   \ playing throughout the day.
 A built-in Li-ion battery delivers approximately thirty\
   \ hours of power and is rechargeable via USB and take them anywhere you go.
 A swivel\
   \ folding design makes it easy to store them when not in use or while traveling.\
-  \ The earcups swivel flat for easy packing in a suitcase or slipping into a bag.</p>"
+  \ The earcups swivel flat for easy packing in a suitcase or slipping into a bag.</p>\n"
 section3-content: "<p>PLUS many more features for you to discover: NFC One-touch for\
   \ instant connectivity, Hear it all with 30 mm drivers….
 If this sound like the\
-  \ perfect gift, think no more and enter the form below for a chance to win them!</p>\r\
+  \ perfect gift, think no more and enter the form below for a chance to win them!</p>\n\
-  \n<p>Get ready to stand out anywhere you go with the brand new Sony Wireless Headphones!\
+  <p>Get ready to stand out anywhere you go with the brand new Sony Wireless Headphones!\
-  \ Good luck!</p>"
+  \ Good luck!</p>\n"
 entry-title: "Win the Sony Bluetooth Wireless Headphones!"
-entry-content: "Enter the draw to win the Sony Bluetooth Wireless Headphones before\
+entry-content: "<p>Enter the draw to win the Sony Bluetooth Wireless Headphones before\
-  \ 23:59 on 27th of December 2018."
+  \ 23:59 on 27th of December 2018.</p>\n"
 has-winner: true
 winner-title: "CONGRATULATIONS to Christopher D who won the Sony Bluetooth Wireless\
   \ Headphones!"